crissyg923/create-a-logo/README.md

 You can run the application by typing node index.js in your terminal and answering the prompts.
 Upon completing the prompts, an SVG file with your specified criteria will be generated and can be found in the output folder.

 ## Credits
-I worked with a Rutgers Full Stack tutor and made use of code from class assignments to guide me in creating the code.
+I worked with a Rutgers Full Stack tutor and utilized code from class assignments to guide me in creating the code.

 ## How to Contribute
-Someone can contribute by adding more options to the logo generator, such as the option to add symbols or other more intricate details.
+Someone can contribute by adding more features to the logo generator, such as the option to add symbols or other more intricate details.
+You can do this by cloning the repository, making a new/feature branch, and pushing your changes to that branch.

 ## Tests
 I ran tests on the shapes.js file to ensure that the class constructors were properly instantiating new triangle, circle, and square classes.
-I also ran tests to make sure that errors were successfully being thrown.
+I also ran tests to make sure that errors were successfully being thrown as well as tests to check that th render methods were properly setting SVG content.
+All tests are referenced in the shapes.test.js file.

 ## License
 MIT License